Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 Il Giglio.
 Il Giglio B&B is one of the best options for your stay in Pienza.
 It is located in a Renaissance building in the town’s center.
 The rooms are stylish, with terracotta floors and antique furnishings.
 See the Il Giglio here.

 Il Giardino Segreto.
-Situated in the historical center of Pienza, Il Giardino Segreto (The secret garden) is in a restored building of the 18th century.
+Situated in the historical center of Pienza, Il Giardino Segreto (The Secret Garden) is housed in a restored 18th-century building.
 Its wonderful inner garden, where all the rooms face, is one of its most charming elements.
 Check here the Il Giardino Segreto.

 La Bellavita B&B. Another accommodation option in the town’s heart is La Bellavita, a beautiful B&B that is one of the best places for couples.
 See the Bellavita here.

 Casa Dolce Casa.
 In the heart of Pienza’s historical center, the Casa Dolce Casa is one of the simplest yet most beautiful accommodations.
-The rooms have their charm even though they aren’t anything near luxurious.
+The rooms have their charm, even though they aren’t luxurious.
 See prices and availability for Casa Dolce Casa here.

 La Città Ideale Suites.
 Last but definitely not least, La Città Ideale Suites is a historic building at the edge of the old town.
 Its rooms come with wood-beamed ceilings and terracotta floors.
 See here the La Città Ideale Suites.